uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

 Our return to teaching advisers can give free one-to-one support with:

-* help with applications process, writing personal statements and preparing for teaching interview
+* the applications process, such as writing personal statements and preparing for interviews
 * accessing courses to enhance your subject knowledge
-* how to find teaching vacancies
+* finding teaching vacancies

 $get-a-tta$